Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 #### <a name="Confirming_The_Configuration_link"></a>Confirming the configuration:

 ##### Slave Device:
-If the slave now receives a configuration error Byte, it stops listening to any incoming data and may try to signal the user that a configuration error occurred.

-When it receives a configuration acknowledgement, it sends an configuration acknowledgement back to the master to indicate that the configuration process is now finished and it is ready to receive Data.
-The connection process is now finished and the device continues in the data transmission part.
+If a [configuration acknowledgement byte](#Configuration_Acknowledgement_Byte_link) is received, the slave device sends an configuration acknowledgement back indicating that it is ready to receive Data and moves on to [Data Transmission](#Data_Transmission_link).

+If the master device could not apply the configuration, a [configuration error byte](#Configuration_Error_Byte_link) will be received.
+In this case, the slave device aborts the "connection" process and waits for a new connection attempt by starting at the [beginning](#Requesting_A_Connection_link) and sending new connection requests.

+If no configuration acknowledgement byte or configuration error byte was received within a certain timeout, the slave device assumes that the connection is dead and aborts the "connection" process.
+It then starts at the [beginning](#Requesting_A_Connection_link) by sending new connection requests.

 ##### Master Device:
-After sending a configuration acknowledgement byte, the master device listens for a configuration acknowledgement byte from the Slave device.
+After sending a [configuration acknowledgement byte](#Configuration_Acknowledgement_Byte_link) to confirm the configuration, the master device listens for a configuration acknowledgement byte from the slave device.

-When the master receives the configuration acknowledgement from the slave device, the connection is established successfully and the devices are ready to move on to [Data Transmission](#Data_Transmission_link).
+When the master receives a [configuration acknowledgement byte](#Configuration_Acknowledgement_Byte_link), the connection is established successfully and the devices are ready to move on to [Data Transmission](#Data_Transmission_link).